 His Torch Song Trilogy gives a portrait of gay life, for those who don't really have a clue.
 He brought the performance to both the stage and to film and wasn't afraid to show two men in a loving committed relationship.
-(Even though this blog is NOT about me, I should mention that the movie version of Torch Song is one of my all time favorites)!
+The movie version of Torch Song is one of my all-time favorites!

 No comments: